Zambia Tours & Safari Trips

-From the diverse wildlife of South Luangwa National Park to cascading Victoria Falls and sprawling Lusaka, explore Zambia with On The Go Tours.
+From the diverse wildlife of South Luangwa National Park to cascading Victoria Falls and sprawling Lusaka, our Zambia tours take you to the heart of the country.

 Zambia is a relatively obscure travel destination when compared to neighboring Tanzania, Botswana, Zimbabwe, and Namibia, and nearby Kenya.
 But interest in Zambia as a destination is growing, helped by its plentiful safari opportunities and the iconic Victoria Falls.
 Shared with Zimbabwe, Victoria Falls is one of the Seven Natural Wonders of the World.
 Watching the mighty Zambezi River hurl over the edge of the precipice is sure to be a highlight of any Zambia trip.